Geta/Tags/README.md

 ## Description

-Geta Tags is library that adds tagging functionality to EPiServer content.
+Geta Tags is a library that adds tagging functionality to EPiServer content.

 ## Features
 * Define tag properties